hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

 - Auto-renewal fees covering a pre-paid period for a full auto-renewal cycle
 - Fee covering auto-creation/lazy-creation of accounts, if we airdrop to an alias address of non-existing account

-Note that for all these fees, a given sender, which is the actual token owner, could be covered by a different payer, which is willing to pay.
+Note that for all these fees, a given sender, which is the actual token owner or a spender with allowance, could be covered by a different payer, which is willing to pay.
 However, in case the receiver has not claimed an airdrop for a more than a full auto-renew cycle, the sender (token owner) would be required to continue paying future rents.

 An update into the `feeSchedule` file would be needed to specify the addition of the new fee values for the airdrop transaction type itself.

 ### Keys

-Since a given sender/token owner could be the payer of the airdrop transaction or they can rely on a separate payer account we have a couple of use cases related to the key verification logic.
+Since a given sender could be the payer of the airdrop transaction or they can rely on a separate payer account, we have a couple of use cases related to the key verification logic.

 If the sender of the airdrop is also the payer of this transaction, we would need only their key to be present in the transaction context.